Sapphirine/202112-30-USA-Car-Accidents-Severity-Prediction/README.md

         ```
         If you get any
         `ImportError: No module named <modual name>`
-        Please use the following command:
+        please use the following command:
         ```
         pip install <modual name>
         ```
-        Packages we used and you may need to install are following:
+        Packages we used and you may need to install are listed below:
         ```
-        overpy datetime time tzwhere pytz pandas requests json geopy numpy as np sklearn joblib
+        overpy datetime time tzwhere pytz pandas requests json geopy numpy sklearn joblib
         ```
         untill you see something like:
         ```